Appeal of organic products seeps into wine industry

-NEW YORK (Reuters) - The popularity of farm-to-table restaurants and organic produce is seeping into the wine industry as more producers adopt green practices.
+NEW YORK, April 17 (Reuters) - The popularity of farm-to-table restaurants and organic produce is seeping into the wine industry as more producers adopt green practices.

 But their motives for making organic, sustainable and biodynamic wine may be more personal than business, although the practices also improve the quality of the wines.